near/docs/docs/bos/tutorial/quickstart.md

 </WidgetEditor>

-Once deployed a component can be imported and used by any other component.
-Composing components as lego blocks allow to build complex applications.
+Once deployed, a component can be imported and used by any other component.
+Composing components as LEGO blocks allows you to build complex applications.

 <WidgetEditor id="4" height="80px">